GreenStoneWei/Eyes_on_Taiwan/README.md

 - Loading Speed Optimization:
     - Image compression
     - Upload images to Amazon S3
-    - build Amazon Cloudfront (CDN) for image loading
+    - Implement Amazon Cloudfront (CDN) for image loading
 - Performance Optimization:
     - Redis: article content cache and viewed count.
 - Error mailer: to have the server send email to notify when the application throws errors.